All You Need to Know About the Essential Eight Maturity Model

 The Essential Eight (E8) is an Australian cybersecurity framework by the Australian Signals Directorate (ASD) aimed at protecting Australian businesses.
 The E8 is a prioritised subset of the ACSC’s Strategies to Mitigate Cyber Security Incidents and outlines the eight most necessary mitigation strategies.
 As a benchmark and widely used guideline, the Essential Eight helps businesses to mitigate cybersecurity incidents and make it more difficult for cybercriminals to compromise systems.

-The Essential Eight mitigation strategies are in place to reduce the risk of malware delivery and execution, limit the extent of cybersecurity incidents, and recover data and system availability.
+Compliance with the Essential Eight mitigation strategies helps reduce the risk of malware delivery and execution, limit the extent of cybersecurity incidents, and recover data and system availability.
 The following outlines briefly each of the eight mitigation strategies along with their rationale:

 1. Application Control